-Entering his seventh NHL season as a Calgary Flame, Johnny Gaudreau made waves on his way to the NHL earning the Hobey Baker Award in 2014 as the NCAA’s best player while playing for Boston College and for his role in winning a gold medal for Team USA at the World Junior Championships.
+Entering his seventh NHL season as a Calgary Flame, Johnny Gaudreau made waves on his way to the NHL.
+He earned the Hobey Baker Award in 2014 as the NCAA’s best player while playing for Boston College and for his role in winning a gold medal for Team USA at the World Junior Championships.
 This past season, he finished eighth overall in NHL scoring thanks to his precision, stick-handling, and an exceptional offensive intelligence.

 You need to learn a lot really quickly.
 If you don’t, you’ll find yourself not playing in the NHL very fast.
 Coming into training camps out of shape and not as prepared as the rest of the team, that is something that isn’t just going to hurt yourself, but will hurt your team.
 That’s something that I had in the back of my mind when I was working out over the summer in the gym and on the ice.
 It’s not just for me, it’s for the rest of my team.